-Tangled phone chargers, chaotic entryway dumping grounds, and messy makeup drawers are all common everyday struggles.
-But you don't have to invest in an expensive organizer to solve these storage headaches.
-Look to other areas of the house for items you can repurpose in your bathroom, kitchen, entryway, and bedroom.
+Tangled phone chargers, chaotic entryway dumping grounds, and messy makeup drawers are all common organizational struggles.
+But you don't always have to invest in an expensive organizing system to solve these storage headaches.
+Sometimes the perfect organizer for the job was originally designed for something else entirely, and a little creative thinking can make it work in a whole new way.
+Look to other areas of the house for objects you can repurpose as storage solutions in your bathroom, kitchen, entryway, and bedroom.
 With these clever organization hacks, you'll never have to hunt down your keys or favorite lipstick again.

 Turn a small metal mesh file organizer into a handy spot for rolled washcloths and hand towels.
 Rolling towels instead of folding them is an easy way to fit more in a small space.
 If multiple people are using the same bathroom, you could even color-code the towels by family member.

 Sock organizers are useful for socks, of course, but the small slots also work well in the kitchen.
 Deep kitchen drawers tend to get cluttered quickly, so use a sock organizer to give each cup its own spot.
 This simple trick will make both getting cups out and putting them away easier, as well as prevent the cups from clinking against each other.